Hubbelthecat/Minecraft-state-space/Minecraft-state-space.md

 # Minecraft-state-space
 This is a research project calculating the state space of Minecraft, using the best knowledge I currently have about the game and mathematics.
-If you see anything in my files here or in one of my YouTube videos please let me know using the comment section of the relatde video or the Latest video I posted about this subject. for more info see the "YouTube" part of this file.
+If you see anything in my files here or in one of my YouTube videos please let me know using the comment section of the relatde video or the Latest video I posted about this subject.

+For more info see the "YouTube" part of this file.

 [State Space vs. Entropy, the definition](State-Space_vs._Entropy_the_definition.md)